 As part of our work each year, Vanaajamaja organizes a community project during which a team of international volunteers builds or restores an old building that has some significance for the local community.
 Aside from the obvious goal of accomplishing this necessary building work, the projects are also about sharing the experiences, the sheer joy of working together and enjoying the process of giving and taking.

 In 2017 NGO Vanaajamaja in cooperation with Orthodox Church of Estonia and local community has initiated a restoration project of Orthodox Church of St. Nikolay in Lalsi.
 The works are planned for several upcoming years.
-Next restoration workshop wil take place 4-9 June, 2018.
+Two restoration workshops have taken place – in 2017 and 2018.

 Vanaajamaja in cooperation with the Estonian Heriatage Board initiated conservation works of tiny wooden orthodox church in South-East Estonia, in Puutli village.
 In the fall of 2015 the log walls were reinforced.
 In the spring of 2016 a crew of international volunteers helped to restore the tower and change the roof cover to wooden shingle roof.